kumarbyes/udacity_nanodegree_datascience_course1/README.md

 1. **Project_Supervised_ML.ipynb**: This is primary file containing all the relevant python code for project.
 At each point in the notebook, markdown cells are added to explain the process or inform about the inference.
 2. **Requirements.txt**: Python libraries used in the project for pip install
-3. **sample4.csv**: Csv file containing the data needed for the machine learning model
+3. **sample4.csv**: Csv file containing the data needed for the machine learning models

 ### Result Summary

 After performing exploratory data analysis, we could see that gross capital formation has a direct relationship to GDP growth rate.
 This was further confimred by both the models.
 Out of the two, random forest seems to score better on evaluation metrics like mean square error and root mean square error.
 Especially, on root mean square error it does way better than linear regression.
-Out of the two, random forest comes out as a clear winner.
+Out of the two, random forest comes out as a clear winner when you want to make prediction.
+From the SAHP analysis, we can see that these features **Individuals using the internet, Domestic credit to private sector by banks, Gross capital formation and exports of goods & servcies** are imporatnt in the decision making process.
 More about the analysis you can find in this [Post](medium.com) on medium.